dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * mongodb has supporters and haters
 * largely just need to understand limitations
 * and use appropriately
-* went first came out people misused and misunderstood leading to data loss and hate
+* when first came out people misused and misunderstood leading to data loss and hate